chris-wolff/predict/README.md

 # Predict: CVE Labeling Tool

+### Note: This is a fork of a project that was created for University of Maryland's CMSC435 Software Engineering course.

 Predict is a tool meant for researchers looking to trace vulnerabilities back through the history of a code base.
 The tool centers around CVEs as a source of ground truth and offers many enhancements to the normal vulnerability tracing